MIDUS: Memory-Infused Depth Up-Scaling: Appendix

-\blue{In this section, we describe three implementation-level optimizations employed in MIDUS to narrow this gap between theoretical and practical efficiency.
-These optimizations are orthogonal to the architectural design of HML and operate purely at the kernel and execution level.
-We note that further low-level engineering (e.g., fully fused CUDA kernels for the entire HML block) could yield additional gains beyond those reported in this work.}
+In this section, we describe three implementation-level optimizations used for HML to reduce the gap between theoretical and practical efficiency.
+These optimizations are orthogonal to the architectural design of HML and operate at the kernel and execution level.
+Further low-level engineering, such as fully fused CUDA kernels for the entire HML block, may yield additional gains beyond those reported in this work.

-\subsection{\blue{Fused Cartesian Top-k for Efficient Generation}}
+\subsubsection{Fused Cartesian Top-k for Efficient Generation}

-\blue{The standard PKM retrieval involves a hierarchical two-stage selection process to avoid evaluating scores for all $N = n^2$ slots.
-As described in Eq.\ref{eq:pkm_indices} and Eq.\ref{eq:pkm_sum}, the model first identifies indices $I_{h,r}$ and $J_{h,r}$ by performing Top-$k$ on row and column sub-keys (each of length $n$), constructs $k^2$ candidate pairs $\Omega_{h,r} = I_{h,r} \times J_{h,r}$, and then performs a second Top-$k$ selection over the resulting pairwise scores.
-This row--column factorization reduces the theoretical complexity of PKM lookup from $\mathcal{O}(N)$ to $\mathcal{O}(n)$ per head by avoiding explicit scoring of all $n^2$ slots.
-However, in practice, the two-stage procedure incurs non-trivial kernel-launch overhead and irregular memory access patterns on GPUs, especially when the sequence length $s$ and batch size are small (e.g., during autoregressive generation).
-In this regime, the overhead of orchestrating multiple small kernels can dominate the arithmetic cost of the lookup itself.}
+The head-wise product-key selection used in HML avoids scoring all $N=n^2$ composite keys by using a two-stage selection procedure.
+As described in Section~\ref{sec:hml}, for each head $h$ and token $t$, the model first selects Top-$k$ row and column index sets $I_{h,t}$ and $J_{h,t}$, forms the candidate pair set $\widehat{\Omega}_{h,t}=I_{h,t}\times J_{h,t}$, and then selects the final Top-$k$ pair set $\Omega_{h,t}$ using the additive pair scores $\sigma_{h,t}$.
+This row--column factorization reduces the pair-selection work from scoring all $N=n^2$ composite keys to scoring two $n$-way sub-key sets per head.
+In practice, however, this hierarchical procedure can introduce non-trivial kernel-launch overhead and irregular memory access on GPUs, especially when the number of query tokens and the batch size are small, as in autoregressive decoding.

-\blue{To address this, we utilize a \emph{Fused Cartesian Top-$k$} strategy for inference with short sequences.
-While Section~\ref{sec:hml} describes the conceptually standard two-stage PKM lookup, in the inference path we additionally provide an optimized variant that replaces the hierarchical selection with a single fused operation.
-Concretely, we compute the full sum of scores over the Cartesian grid $\mathcal{S}_{h,r} \in \mathbb{R}^{n \times n}$ such that
+To reduce this overhead, we use a \emph{Fused Cartesian Top-$k$} strategy for short-query inference.
+While the main HML formulation uses the two-stage head-wise product-key selection, the inference path optionally replaces this hierarchical selection with a fused operation.
+For each head $h$ and token $t$, we construct the Cartesian score grid $\mathcal{S}_{h,t}\in\mathbb{R}^{n\times n}$ by